pancho-dev/pancho-dev/content/posts/whats-ulid.md

 - picture history
 - revision/version control of files
 - Events in a distributed system
-- Time series blocks (prometheus use case)
+- Time series blocks (Prometheus use case)

 I wanted to point out a use case that catches my attention and probably would have saved some problems with race contitions when sending messages in an async messaging plattform and still have events that need to be ordered.
 In an distributed system sending messages/events to other systems and attaching a ulid to the message would help prevent or detect race conditions, it won't guarantee that my messages arrived in order but at least I would know that I got a message older than a message that I already received.
 Helping detect and remediate the situation that might have generated a race condition.
 Well this is not a bulletproof approach but whould helped to detect some of this situations.